South Korea Tourist Visa 2026: Full Entry Checklist & Flight Proof Guide

 In a Korean tourist review, flight proof needs to be complete and easy to cross-check, not flashy.

-Date-shift traps.
-Overnight travel can move the calendar day.
-Hotels must start on the Korea landing day, not the departure day from your origin airport.
+Two patterns trigger avoidable questions: split-ticket gaps (you show an ICN arrival and a PUS departure, but the connecting leg never appears) and date-shift traps (overnight travel can move the calendar day — hotels must start on the Korea landing day, not the departure day from your origin airport).

 Accommodation Proof: How to Avoid the “Floating Traveler” Red Flag